r-2tanz4n1/bkb_qmk_userspace/keyboards/bastardkb/charybdis/4x6/keymaps/rstanzani/readme.md

 This layout supports RGB matrix.
 However, due to space constraints on the MCU, only a limited number of effect can be enabled at once.
 Look at the `config.h` file and enable your favorite effect.

+## ToDo:
+create a keymaps drawer with Charybdis keymap.

 ## Customizing the keymap

 ### Dynamic DPI scaling